lowrycito/handbook/pages/study-manual-general-handbook-29-meetings-in-the-church.md

 Leadership meetings help leaders counsel together and coordinate efforts to serve others.
 However, holding a meeting should never replace serving and ministering as Jesus Christ did.
-The work of salvation and exaltation can be planned in a meeting, but it is most often accomplished outside of the meeting.
+Ways to assist God in His work of salvation and exaltation can be planned in a meeting, but these are most often accomplished outside of the meeting.

 29.1